-Through the Innovation and Inspiration Campaign, we will raise $40 million for the College of Human Ecology in support of our 2025 goals and to benefit four key areas: student success, faculty development, facility enhancement and excellence funds to support emerging needs.
+Through the Innovation and Inspiration Campaign, we will raise $40 million for the College of Health and Human Sciences in support of our 2025 goals and to benefit four key areas: student success, faculty development, facility enhancement and excellence funds to support emerging needs.

 We support student success in many ways, including scholarships, international experiences, research opportunities and leadership development.
 With your help, we can offer scholarships to support students and also to attract promising young students who show potential for excelling on campus and in their future professions.
 With your generous support, we can help even more students study outside the United States, expanding their worldview and job prospects.
 We can change more lives by conducting more research around the world and bringing more students along for the experience, and we can promote leadership development through Connections to the Future, a new mentoring initiative that will provide a distinctive edge for graduate and undergraduate students.

 A sure way to attract and retain quality faculty is to grow the number of endowed chairs and professorships in our college.
 We are surrounded by exemplary men and women who have strong research and teaching credentials, are well established in their fields, have strong records of published research and continually reinvent what and how they teach as they challenge and nurture students.
 The ability to hire competitively and reward high-achieving faculty is critical.
 By supporting faculty, you invest in excellence for our college and support world-changing research and discovery.